sabagh1994/PGVAE/README.md

 <details>
 <summary><h2>Stacked Model and Data Training</h2></summary>
    Stacked model and data training was first used in (firth github).
 Brief explanation.
 Mention tch_utils.
-Please cite if you use ... for your research.
+Please cite (these paper or githubs) if you use ... for your research.
 </details>